BYU upsets No. 14 Boise State 28-25

 “Our game plan coming into this game was to be aggressive,” Romney said.
 “We tried in the first half and it didn’t really work.
 In the third quarter, when we had them where we wanted them, that’s when it paid off being aggressive.”

+Cord, Boise State’s No. 2 quarterback, got the call with Hank Bachmeier out because of an injury.
+Cord struggled in his first career start, throwing for 185 yards, two touchdowns, and a pair of interceptions.

+“He had a good rhythm early on, but BYU, they have a really good defense, we know that,” Broncos coach Bryan Harsin said.
+“They made it difficult in some of the windows.”

 Neither team could get much done on offense before halftime.
-Boise State and BYU each scored on their opening drive, then combined for six straight 3-and-outs during the second quarter.
+Boise State and BYU each scored on their opening drive, then combined for six straight three-and-outs during the second quarter.
 The Broncos finally broke that lengthy string of punts on their final drive before halftime, scoring on a 38-yard field goal from Eric Sachse to take a 10-7 lead into the locker room.

 THE TAKEAWAY